Zhenis-ref/Combinatorial-Compression-Engine/README.md

 ## Intellectual Property

-The ΔN–ΔD model and the Delta Engine architecture presented in this repository are original works by Zhengis Tileubay.
+The ΔN–ΔD model and the CCE architecture presented in this repository are original works by Zhengis Tileubay.

 © 2026 Zhengis Tileubay.
 Licensed for research and non-commercial use.
 Commercial licensing available upon request.